healthitJP/walk-in-kyoto-mcp/README_EN.md

 #### 2. `search_route_by_name` - Route Search by Station Name

 Search for routes by specifying station/bus stop names.
+Provides detailed departure/arrival times for each segment and handles midnight crossing.

 **Parameters**:
 ```typescript